-I mentioned before the holidays how much I loved my new Instant Pot. it cooks food in half the time, allowing things to retain a higher level of nutrients.
-I kicked things off when some lime chicken thighs, and was just debating what else I could do with my new pressure cooker when my blogging pal Kathy Hester asked if I wanted to check out her new book, The Ultimate Vegan Cookbook for Your Instant Pot.
+I mentioned before the holidays how much I loved my new Instant Pot.
+It cooks food in half the time, allowing things to retain a higher level of nutrients.
+I was just debating what else I could do with my new pressure cooker when my blogging pal Kathy Hester asked if I wanted to check out her new book, The Ultimate Vegan Cookbook for Your Instant Pot.
 Duh, yes!

 I had been seeing so many recipes using meat for the Instant Pot, but was not finding inspiration from the vegan world.
 Then smart Kathy came along and put together this whole big, beautiful cookbook that features chapters on beans, grains, vegetables, sides, desserts and one pot meals.
 Here's a sampling to get you further salivating:

 Tomatillo-Poblano White Beans

 I had a hard time picking which one to try first, but seeing as we have the Super Bowl coming up, followed by March Madness, I thought the vegan cauliflower queso would hit the spot.
 And of course I don't need a sporting event to eat this ridiculously delicious healthy nacho "cheese."
 Don't judge me for eating this directly out of the blender.
 When you make it, you'll understand.

 So yeah, you can pretty much eat it with a spoon, but if company is over, you might want to try using some chips or vegetable sticks.
 It also makes a great sauce for tacos or burritos, and I know it's going to look great on your game day spread.